sedaryildirim/order-summary/README.md

 ## My process

-Started with placing all html elements in corect divs, along with class ids to to move onto CSS styling using flexbox.
+Started with placing all html elements in correct divs, along with class ids to to move onto CSS styling using flexbox

 ### Built with